 - Star Trek: The Next Generation: The original appearance of the Trill in the episode "The Host" are an example due to Early-Installment Weirdness before getting reworked for Star Trek: Deep Space Nine.
 They're called "parasites" and completely submerge the personality of their host body.
 It's even implied that they breed a humanoid species specifically to serve as hosts, living as blank slates until a Trill parasite is ready to take them over.

 - The Black Oil a.k.a.
 Black Cancer a.k.a.
 Purity from The X-Files is an alien virus that gets into your body through your eyes and mouth and assumes complete control over it, optionally using it as a host for gestating a baby alien.

-- The Big Tick in Ben 10, who is a parasite that eats planets.
+- Ben 10: The Big Tick is a parasite that eats planets.
 Unfortunately, the planet does not usually survive.

 - Defenders of the Earth: Ming's "mutant life-form" in "Terror in Time" takes the form of an amorphous purple ooze which the Phantom describes as "a parasite that feeds on living flesh", seconds after Mandrake has been attacked by the mutant.
 Mandrake spends most of the episode with part of the mutant attached to his arm and, while his life is never in any immediate danger — his magical powers also seem unaffected — it is clear that the mutant is weakening him; he struggles to climb the cliff to Warlock's castle even with Lothar's help.

 - Futurama: Parodied with the Puppeteer Parasites known as Brain Slugs.
 Unlike most versions of The Virus, which are typically capable of a bit of subtlety, Brain Slugs are blatantly visibly attached to the infectee, and make statements such as "Your mission for today is to go to the Brain Slug planet and stand around without wearing hats" in a stilted monotone.